SkygearIO/guides/push-notifications/android-migrate-fcm.md

 [[toc]]

 As of April 10, 2018, [Google has deprecated GCM][google-migrate-fcm-faq].
-For the app that is using GCM in skygear for android push notifications, you can follow the below steps to migrate from GCM to FCM.
+For apps that are using GCM in Skygear for Android push notifications, you can follow the below steps to migrate from GCM to FCM.

 1. Update Skygear server to v1.7.0+
 1. Migrate from GCM setup to FCM in android client

 ## Update Skygear server

-After update Skygear server to v1.7.0+, Skygear server will use the configured server key with FCM API automatically.
+After updating Skygear server to v1.7.0+, Skygear server will use the configured server key with FCM API automatically.
 There's no need to reconfigure.

 ## Migrate from GCM setup to FCM in android client